Rashmi Varma

-Rashmi Varma is an Indian politician from BJP.
-She has represented Narkatiaganj in the Bihar Legislative Assembly since 25 August 2014.
-She won the 2014 by-elections from Narkatiaganj of Bihar.
+Rashmi Varma is an Indian politician from Bihar.
+She represented the BJP in the Narkatiaganj in the Bihar Legislative Assembly since 25 August 2014.
+She won the 2014 by-elections from Narkatiaganj in Paschim Champaran district of Bihar.
 She was former Mayor of Narkatiaganj.
 She won the 2020 elections from Narkatiaganj by defeating Vinay Verma contesting from INC.

+Early life

+Varma is from Narkatiaganj, Paschim Champaran district, Bihar.
+She was married to the late Alok Prasad Verma.
+She completed her B.A. in philosophy in 1988 at Miranda House which is affiliated with the Delhi University, Delhi.

+Career

+Varma was first elected as an MLA from the Narkatiaganj Assembly constituency in the 2014 by election representing the Bharatiya Janata Party.
+She defeated her nearest rival Fakhruddin Khan of the Congress by a margin of 15,742 votes.
+The seat fell vacant after sitting MLA Satish Chandra Dubey of the BJP was elected as an MP in the 2014 Indian general election from Valmiki Nagar Lok Sabha constituency.
+In the 2015 Bihar Legislative Assembly election she was denied a ticket by the BJP and she contested as an independent candidate and polled 41,151 votes but could only finish third.
+Vinay Varma of the Indian National Congress won by a margin of 16,061 votes and defeated second placed Renu Devi of the BJP.

+She regained the Narkatiaganj seat for the BJP in the 2020 Bihar Legislative Assembly election, this time defeating the Congress candidate Vinay Varma by a margin of 21,134 votes.

 Threats and controversy

 Varma was threatened to not contest the elections through a letter outside her house.
 It was pointed out that her children won't be safe if she would contest the election.
 Rashmi Varma, right after being elected, was threatened via a phone call to be killed if she won't pay a ransom of INR 25,00,000 for her own life.
 However, the person threatening was arrested with the help of local police and administration.

+In January 2022, she submitted her resignation to the speaker of the house.
+It was speculated that the reason was her brother Roy Anup Prasad's arrest, following the alleged paper leak case of the Uttar Pradesh Teachers Eligibility Test (UPTET).